RyanFitzgerald/vertical-timeline/README.md

 ---- | ----------- | -------
-startSide | Choose which side the first timelint point starts on | left alternate | Choose whether or not the points alternate sides | true showDate | Choose whether or not dates are shown if provided | true animate | Choose whether or not points fade in as they appear in viewport | true
+startSide | Choose which side the first timelint point starts on | left alternate | Choose whether or not the points alternate sides | true animate | Choose whether or not points fade in as they appear in viewport (options: "fade") | null

 ## Example Usage